No Outsiders

 There are no outsiders here;

-Everyone is different;
+Everyone is di19erent;

-We like being different;
+We like being di19erent;

-We are all equal in our difference;
+We are all equal in our di19erence;

 We live in the U.K., our British values support this and the law says this too.